konstellation-io/kai/README.md

 ### Basic usage

-This repo contains a tool called `./krectl.sh` to handle common actions you will need during development.
+This repo contains a tool called `./kaictl.sh` to handle common actions you will need during development.

-All the configuration needed to run KAI locally can be found in `.krectl.conf` file.
+All the configuration needed to run KAI locally can be found in `.kaictl.conf` file.
 Usually you'd be ok with the default values.
 Check Minikube's parameters if you need to tweak the resources assigned to it.

 Run help to get info for each command:

 ```
-$> krectl.sh [command] --help
+$> kaictl.sh [command] --help

 // Outputs:

-  krectl.sh -- a tool to manage KAI environment during development.
+  kaictl.sh -- a tool to manage KAI environment during development.

-  syntax: krectl.sh <command> [options]
+  syntax: kaictl.sh <command> [options]

     commands:
       dev     creates a complete local environment and auto-login to frontend.